-KINA 145 or approval by instructor Semester Offered: Spring odd years
+KINA 145 or approval by instructor

 KINA 255: Floorball

 Students will develop skills in stick handling, passing and shooting.
 They will also be introduced to offensive and defensive strategies.
 Credits: 1 Semester Offered: Fall

 KINA 256: Advanced Floorball

 Students will develop more advanced ball handling, shooting and passing skills.
 The course will also include advanced technical and tactical offensive and defensive strategies.
 Credits: 1 Prerequisites: